 Check if you got the correct answer at the bottom of the page.

-For more FREE QUESTIONS similar to Citi’s assessment tests, register with Graduates First and take your FREE numerical reasoning test now!
+For more FREE QUESTIONS similar to Citi’s assessment tests, sign up with GF and take your FREE numerical reasoning test now!

 This test will not examine any particular area of your knowledge.
 You will be presented with 5 diagrams with varying shapes and spatial arrangements, and then will be asked to identify the right pattern to determine what comes next in the sequence.